 Soft Bait Selection:

-Hogy 10inch Jiggin’: My original “go to” grouper soft bait as it is a perfect eel imitator with it’s long slender profile.
+Hogy 9-inch Jiggin’: My original “go to” grouper soft bait as it is a perfect eel imitator with it’s long slender profile.

-Darter Heads: The darter head can be used at all depths, with a twitch – pause retrieve it will have a walk the dog action.
+Barbarian Jig Heads: The barbarian jig head can be used at all depths, with a twitch – pause retrieve it will have a walk the dog action.
 The bait keeper screw provides secure connection to your bait, while maintaining maximum action.

 11/0 Drop Shot Rig: The drop shot rig is great for drift fishing.
 Simply “Texas rig” a 10inch Original and attach an appropriate sized weight to the rig.

-Fishing flounder style baits can be a welcome break from the faster paced speed jigging techniques used with the Eel Imitating baits.
+Hogy Flounder Series: Fishing flounder-style baits can be a welcomed break from the faster paced speed jigging techniques used with the Eel imitation baits.